 Types of Heart Failure in Dogs

-Heart disease in dogs may take on two different forms.
+Heart failure in dogs may take on two different forms.

-- Right-sided heart failure occurs when the right side of the heart fails to pump blood properly.
-This failure results in the blood, which should be returning from other parts of the body, backs up in those body organs rather than returning normally to the heart.
-This results in the accumulation of fluid in other parts of the body, most noticeably in the abdominal cavity, the liver, and the limbs.
+- Right-sided heart failure occurs when the right side of the heart cannot pump blood properly.
+This results in the blood, which should be returning to the heart from other parts of the body, backing up in those body organs.
+Right-sided heart failure usually leads to an accumulation of fluid in the abdominal cavity, the liver, and/or the limbs.

 - Left-sided heart failure occurs when the pumping mechanism on the left side of the heart fails.
 In this instance, the blood returning from the lungs to the heart backs up and fluid accumulates in the lungs.

 In some dogs, both sides of the heart are involved.
-This may lead to failure of both the left and ride side of the heart and result in signs of both right- and left-sided heart failure occurring simultaneously.
+This may lead to signs of both right- and left-sided heart failure occurring simultaneously.

-Dogs with heart disease may be asymptomatic (free of any signs of illness) if the heart disease is mild enough to allow the heart and the rest of the body to compensate for the disease.
-However, if heart disease is severe enough that the heart cannot compensate for the disease, heart failure will occur and will lead to signs of heart failure.
+Dogs with heart disease may be asymptomatic (free of any signs of illness) if the heart disease is mild enough to allow the heart and the rest of the body to compensate.
+However, if heart disease is severe enough, signs of heart failure will develop over time.

 The types of signs seen in heart failure will vary depending on how severe the disease is and which side of the heart is affected.
-However, the signs most commonly encountered with heart failure include:
+However, the symptoms most commonly encountered with heart failure include:

 - Generalized weakness